Brianjanes/QAP1-JavaScript/ReadMe.md

 ```

 This will generate an 8-character password with only lowercase letters.

-This type of password is generally not secure!
+TIP: This type of password is generally not secure!

 ### Options

-- `-l, --length <number>`: Set the length of the password (default: 8)
+- `-l, --length <number>`: Set the length of the password (default: 8, recommended: 16 +)
-- `-n, --numbers`: Include numbers in the password
+- `-n, --numbers`: Includes numbers in the password
-- `-c, --capitals`: Include capital letters in the password
+- `-c, --capitals`: Includes capital letters in the password
-- `-s, --symbols`: Include symbols in the password
+- `-s, --symbols`: Includes symbols in the password
-- `-h, --help`: Display help message
+- `-h, --help`: Displays help message

 ### Examples